-Explore the best trails near Laramie with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Laramie with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Very good trail for beginners who want to learn to ride some rocks and roots but nothing "scary" by any means.
 Some loose sand or light gravel in some spots.
 Only a couple of spots they had to walk but an advanced rider won't have an issue.

 Minimal elevation gain so great with dogs.
 There is a creek on the right side of the rock (see map pic.
 Blue dot is where the creek is for dogs).

 Great family ride but still need good bikes.
 Don't bring your 30 year old cruiser.
 Tons of trails all over.
 All levels.
 It got the teen boy interested in riding with me!